sciwrite-lint: Verification Infrastructure for the Age of Science Vibe-Writing: Evaluation

 \paragraph{False positive analysis.} We adjudicated the top 20 findings per paper using Claude Sonnet as an independent judge (379 findings total): 14\% TP, 60\% FP, 26\% UNCERTAIN.
 This FPR was measured before the matching engine was implemented.
 Deterministic text checks have near-zero FPR; the high overall FPR is concentrated in reference-DB checks on PDF papers where references lack DOIs and the pipeline relied on naive title search.
 Two responses now address this: (1)~the pipeline extracts structured identifiers from GROBID's TEI XML; when a DOI is available, verification is deterministic with zero FPR; (2)~the matching engine (Section~\ref{sec:matching-engine}) replaces naive title matching with composite scoring.
 A dedicated evaluation (\texttt{eval-real-world matching}) tests 17 degradation scenarios per paper.

-\paragraph{Complementary methodologies.} Calibration found that the unification axis was always zero and that Laudan defaulted poorly for missing sections.
+\paragraph{Complementary methodologies.} Calibration found that the unification axis was zero on a large fraction of papers and that Laudan defaulted poorly for missing sections.
 Real-world eval found that API lookups silently failed and naive title search produced wrong matches, motivating the matching engine.
 Both are released as part of the tool.